 Except for being confusing, it can also create real problems when working against the remote repository, since the GitLab server treats "bugfix/124" and "Bugfix/124" as two different branches, and pushing to the wrong one causes a new branch to be created, instead of pushing the changes to the existing branch.

-(Note: To add to the confusion, Git also has a mechanism for packing the ref-files into a single file named "packed-refs", and in that file the casing always corresponds the one on the server.
+(Note: To add to the confusion, Git also has a mechanism for packing the ref-files into a single file named "packed-refs", and in that file, the casing always corresponds to the one on the server.
 So branch names might be displayed differently by git depending on if the branch is packed or unpacked at the moment.)

-How it's handled by CET Developer
+How It's Handled by CET Developer

-To resolve this problem, CET Developer version 10.5.2001.1 and later has a special mechanism for reading remote branch names, and does not rely on the output from the "git branch -va"-command since that doesn't always give the correct branch names.
+To resolve this problem, CET Developer version 10.5.2001.1 and later has a special mechanism for reading remote branch names and does not rely on the output from the "git branch -va"-command since that doesn't always give the correct branch names.

 CET Developer will also automatically set the upstream-branch when checking out a branch, so for example if a remote branch named "origin/bugfix/124" is checked out locally and is assigned the incorrect name "Bugfix/124", it will despite that get linked to the correct remote branch when checked out from CET Developer.